½teaspoonalmond extract (or just use more vanilla)

 Instructions

-Stir baking soda into buttermilk and set aside.
+Stir baking soda into buttermilk to dissolve.
+The buttermilk will get bubbly.

 Bake at 325 degrees for 25-30 minutes or until cake tests done.
+If you divide the cake batter between two pans instead of three, bake time will be more like 30 to 35 minutes.
 Let cool in pans on rack for about 10 minutes, then turn from pans and cool completely.

 Frosting

 Cream the butter and cream cheese.
-Add vanilla.
+Add vanilla and salt.
 Gradually add powdered sugar.
 Beat until well blended.
 Frost the cakes and stack.
 Garnish with pecans.

 This recipe makes enough frosting to frost the cake generously and still have a little extra for decorating.